n132/n132.github.io/_posts/2022-07-03-Guide-of-Seccomp-in-CTF.md

  0007: 0x06 0x00 0x00 0x80000000  return KILL_PROCESS
 ```

 With seccomp-tools, we could see the bpf code clearly.
-Berkeley Packet Filter(in seccomp) is a technology used to analysis the syscalls.
-It's like a kind of small program and our syscall number is its inputs.
+Berkeley Packet Filter(in seccomp) is a technology used to analyze the syscalls.
+It's like a kind of small program and our syscall number is its input.
 As a result, the small bpf program would tell us if this syscall is allowed to be executed.

 According to the above code, bpf would take our syscall number and judge if it's one of (open, read and write).
 If it's one of them, the process is killed by `SIGSYS`.